PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 (or the machine).
 GraphViz is detected during initialization of the service.
 Make sure that GraphViz is installed in the program data folder, preferrably in its default folder.

+**Note 2**: You can make the graph clickable by embedding [URL attributes](http://www.graphviz.org/doc/info/attrs.html#d:URL) on either nodes, edges or the entire graph.

 For more information about the GraphViz syntax, see the [GraphViz documentation](http://www.graphviz.org/documentation/).

 #### UML with PlantUML